Credit Suisse faces opposition to share plan for bonuses

-ZURICH Credit Suisse CSGN.VX could face shareholder opposition at its annual meeting next week over a plan to issue new shares to pay staff bonuses following a recommendation to reject it from a shareholder advisory group.
+ZURICH, April 17 Credit Suisse could face shareholder opposition at its annual meeting next week over a plan to issue new shares to pay staff bonuses following a recommendation to reject it from a shareholder advisory group.

-ISS, the U.S. advisory firm, objects to the dilution of shareholders as a result of the Swiss bank's proposal to issue more than 27 million shares worth over 700 million Swiss francs (495 million pounds) at current market prices.
+ISS, the U.S. advisory firm, objects to the dilution of shareholders as a result of the Swiss bank's proposal to issue more than 27 million shares worth over 700 million Swiss francs ($755.41 million) at current market prices.
 These would be used to pay staff, some of whom have volunteered to receive bonuses in stock rather than cash.

 Banker pay and bonuses have become a hot-button issue in Switzerland since the financial crisis.
 Last month, Swiss voters backed some of the world's strictest controls on executive pay, forcing public companies to give shareholders a binding vote on compensation in future.